hpitta26/Investor-Tinder-MERN/README.md

 # Investor Tinder
 - Couple month long project, first true exposure to Full Stack development.
 Really tried to make the project nuanced to make sure I had some exposure to different problems and their solutions.
-Self studied and complied a series of documents on Full Stack Development when building this project.
+Self studied and complied a series of documents on Full Stack Development while building this project.
 ## Features:
 - React for Frontend
 - Express.js/Node.js + Mongodb for Backend